 The M. ARCH I program accepts students from varied academic backgrounds, including non-design disciplines.
-Applicants are admitted conditionally, subject to completion of up to 100 prerequisite units, before beginning the final 60 units of the program.
-For students with no previous study in architecture, two years of intensive prerequisite course work precedes the final four quarters of the Master of Architecture program.
-Students holding a nonprofessional bachelor of arts or bachelor of science degree, with a major in architecture, may be able to complete the required prerequisite course work in one year, before beginning the final four quarters, or 60 units, of the Master's program.
-The final four quarters of the M. ARCH I program require 60 quarter units of academic work.
+Applicants are admitted conditionally, subject to completion of up to 100 prerequisite units, before beginning the final 52 units of the program.
+For students with no previous study in architecture, two years of intensive prerequisite course work precedes the final three quarters of the Master of Architecture program.
+Students holding a nonprofessional bachelor of arts or bachelor of science degree, with a major in architecture, may be able to complete the required prerequisite course work in one year, before beginning the final four quarters, or 52 units, of the Master's program.
+The final four quarters of the M. ARCH I program require 52 quarter units of academic work.
 Students must complete courses in college algebra, trigonometry, and physics prior to beginning this program since these courses are prerequisites to the study of design studios, structures and environmental controls.

 Students in the M.Arch.
-I program may select one of two concentrations: Sustainability or Historic Preservation.
+I program may select one of three concentrations: Sustainability, Healthcare or Historic Preservation.
 In addition to offering specialized courses, faculty conduct research in which graduate students may participate.
 The programs are enhanced by related course offerings in The Departments of Landscape Architecture and Urban and Regional Planning and the John T. Lyle Center for Regenerative Studies, as well as by university owned facilities including the Richard and Dion Neutra VDL Research House, the Lyle Center for Regenerative Studies, the ENV Archives Special Collections and the Visual Resources Library.

 For admission to the Master of Architecture program an applicant must have received a baccalaureate degree and have attained an overall undergraduate grade point average of at least 3.0.
 An applicant who does not meet these criteria may be admitted on a conditional basis if evidence of compensating qualifications can be furnished.
 Students may enter the Master of Architecture program in the fall quarter only.
 The Graduate Program accepts non-resident and foreign students.
 If you are applying as a foreign student, please contact the Foreign Student Advisor in Admissions and Outreach at (909) 869-5299.